AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/staged-catalog.md

 ## AEM Launches {#launches}

 AEM Launches enables you to create content for staged product data.
-If you are not familiar with Launches, follow the documenation link under the [Additional Resources section](#additional-resources).
+If you are not familiar with Launches, follow the documentation link under the [Additional Resources section](#additional-resources).
 The Launch Date is then used to access staged product data.

 ![stage launch](assets/staged-launch.png)